SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_Meraki.md

 # CISCO Meraki

 The **Cisco Meraki Cloud Controller** is a managed Wi-Fi solution, managing switches, routers and access points.
-This driver allows you to manage this device via **SNMP**.
+This connector allows you to manage this device via **SNMP**.

 ## About